Glaucoma is a disease of the eyes that causes irreversible blindness if not treated early.

 - Any person aged 40 years and above.

-- A person with a history of previous eye injury.
+- With a history of previous eye injury.

-- A person who is on long term steroid therapy (medications containing Betamethasone, Dexamethasone, prednisolone, etc.) in the form of eye drops, ointments, tablets, inhalers & skin ointments.
+- With history of long term steroid therapy (medications containing Betamethasone, Dexamethasone, prednisolone, etc.) in the form of eye drops, ointments, tablets, inhalers & skin ointments.

 How is it diagnosed?